chrisspen/django-chroniker/README.md

 Overview
 --------

+Allows you to use cron to schedule Django management commands through Django's admin.

+Creating cron jobs for Django apps can be a pain, annoying and repetitive.
+With django-chroniker you simply create a single cron job to run every minute, point it at your site's directory and run `manage.py cron`.
+Then, you can create, update and delete jobs through Django's admin.

 This is a fork of Weston Nielson's [Chronograph](https://bitbucket.org/wnielson/django-chronograph/) project.

-Control django-admin commands via the web.

-Creating cron jobs for Django apps can be a pain, annoying and repetitive.
-With django-chroniker you simply create a single cron job to run every minute, point it at your site's directory and run manage.py cron.
-Then from the admin you can add jobs.

 Features
 --------